What does “shippai” mean in Japanese?

 In this blog post, I’ve explained the definition and meaning of “shippai” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - shippai – 失敗 (しっぱい) : a noun meaning ‘failure’ in Japanese.
 This can also work as plural.
-Native speakers use this to refer to an unsuccessful result of something in Japanese.
-So, the usage of this noun is similar to that of the English one, “failure”.
-The very basic concept of this kanji expression is losing.
-This concept is not completely in line with the meaning, but still very close, I think.
-Unsuccessful results are often achieved after losing.
+Native speakers use this noun to refer to an unsuccessful result or results in Japanese.
+So, the usage is similar to that of the English noun, “failure”, I think.
+These two kanji characters literally mean ‘losing and losing’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
+We often achieve unsuccessful results after losing to opponents.

 Hope my explanations are understandable and helpful for Japanese learners.